Ken Block: Other motorsport activities

 In 2005, Block, along with his DC Shoes associates, participated in the Gumball 3000 Rally.
 For the event, they sent out three modified 2004 Subaru WRX STis sponsored by DC Shoes.

 In 2006, Block competed in the One Lap of America competition along with Brian Scotto.
 They were teamed up in a 2006 Subaru WRX STi and finished forty-fifth overall.

 In 2006, for the Discovery Channel show Stunt Junkies, Block jumped his Subaru WRX STi rally car 171 ft and a max height of 25 ft.

 In 2007, Block joined the DC Shoes Snowboarding team at New Zealand's Snow Park.
 Block did massive jumps and assisted in snowboarding tricks while driving his rally car on the mountain alongside the snowboarders.
 A crash after landing a large jump cracked one of the vertebrae in his spine; he was flown to the hospital.
 The session made the cover of the December 2007 issue of Snowboarder Magazine and closed out the MTN.LAB 1.5 DVD.

 In 2010, Block co-founded Gymkhana Grid, a gymkhana race held annually around the world.
 He won all-wheel-drive event in 2014, beating Jake Archer in the final duel.

+In 2019, Block travelled to Ireland to Compete in the Donegal International Rally.
+He drove an Escort Cosworth for the event.
+He crashed out on SS2.

 In 2021, Block raced in the Baja 1000 in the trophy truck class finishing in 4th.

 Block also holds the world record for the world's fastest snowcat, a modified Ford Raptor called the RaptorTrax.